ashercsulb/isx45-IntAppDev/tutorials/ejs.md

   <%- include("_footer") -%>
   ```
-  Note / Review sytnax used for:
+  Note / Review syntax used for:
   - Loop
   - If condition
   As you can see, this is regular JavaScript embedded in the HTML page.
 Hence, Embedded JavaScript.

-  Stop and Start your server and go to the serivces page.
+  Stop and Start your server and go to the services page.
   Test it: [http://localhost:3000/](http://localhost:3000) and click on Services or
   [http://localhost:3000/services](http://localhost:3000/services)
   You should see the following: